-Kremlin says Putin personally agreed oil output cuts
+Kremlin says Putin personally agreed to oil output cuts

-MOSCOW President Vladimir Putin personally agreed planned Russian oil output cuts based on a consensus he had reached with big oil firms about co-operating with OPEC, the Kremlin said on Wednesday.
+MOSCOW (Reuters) - President Vladimir Putin personally agreed to planned Russian oil output cuts based on a consensus he had reached with big oil firms about co-operating with OPEC, the Kremlin said on Wednesday.

 "We already announced earlier that the theme of output cuts was agreed by the president with all the leading oil companies," Kremlin spokesman Dmitry Peskov told reporters on a conference call.